 ***Note that prices in the App Store change frequently; please double-check them before buying.***

-Update: In 2015 the authors of The Warbler Guide released the Warbler Guide app ($12.99; iPhone only at present), packed with features for identifying warblers by both sight and sound.
-Read some of their warbler song ID tips here.
+Update: In late 2014 the authors of The Warbler Guide released the Warbler Guide app ($12.99; iPhone only at present), packed with features for identifying warblers by both sight and sound.
+Read our Warbler Guide app review, and learn their tips for recognizing warbler songs.

 (Landbirds edition: 344 species; 361 MB; $14.99.
 Waterbirds edition: 135 species; 124 MB; $19.99.
 Web-based version available for Android users; includes sounds from Macaulay Library)